deepakmadhugundu23/weather-tracker/README.md

 ## How to run?
 ---
 1. Clone my repository or download as a zip.
+2. Download the requirements "pip install requests"
-2. Run the main py by typing "python main.py" in the terminal.
+3. Run the main py by typing "python main.py" in the terminal.
-3. Enter your city and **Boom!**, you will get the details in the terminal itself.
+4. Enter your city and **Boom!**, you will get the details in the terminal itself.
 ---

 **NOTE**: This repository is made for audience in Discord servers Code buddies and GitCoding Arena